WesselBoi/WesselBoi/README.md

 ###

-<p align="left">I'm a Web Developer who enjoys building clean, responsive, and dynamic websites and applications.<br><br>- 🔭 Currently working on: Full-stack projects with React, NodeJS and MongoDB<br>-🤖 Diving deeper into TypeScript</p>
+<p align="left">I'm a Web Developer who enjoys building clean, responsive, and dynamic websites and applications.<br><br>- 🔭 Currently working on: Full-stack projects with React, NodeJS and MongoDB<br>-🤖 Diving deeper into TypeScript and Machine Learning</p>

 ###